junk-shop/combo-maker/README.md

         + Change the timezone
           + Localisation Options > Timezone

-      Select `Finish`, this will require a reboot once completed.
+      Select `Finish`, this will require a reboot once completed It should prompt you, if not just do it yourself silly.
       Note: You'll want to use the new hostname and password you entered to SSH into your PI.
       After that, we'll go through the regular housekeeping after install: